 many ideas, of many questions - is her element.
 And Hannah feels

 so comfortable in her element.
 While observing her, i keep

 thinking about the parts of a play i would like her to read for

 me.
 I haven’t decided where to place her.
 She seems to carry

 qualities of several characters.
 Perhaps i should let her decide.

 - I am afraid i should already protest!
 I don’t belong to the circle of

 philosophers.
 My profession, if one can speak of it as such, is political

 theory.
 I don’t see myself as a philosopher… I avoid the term political

-> (the rest of the text will soon be available after request)
+(the rest of the text available after request)